ludwigprager/azure-terraform-playground/README.md

 ## Objectives
 - for a first test no editing of scripts is necessary.
 Except for unique names for storage account + vault all should run out of the box.
 This is the main advantage over other, similar publications.
 - ready-to-use test environment for arbitrary azure deployments.
-Especially for a level of complexity that makes it hard be created with the portal and its UI, only.
+Especially for a level of complexity that makes it hard to be created with the portal, only.
 - possibility to address issues that appeared in more complex installations.
-You sometimes want to test something in an isolated environment.
+You sometimes want to test things in an isolated environment.

 <!--
 - idempotent